Mathematics is the study of all self-consistent structures using numbers, symbols, operations, and logical reasoning.

 Attractor - Text by M. Alan Kazlev An archetype or state that is characterization of the long-term behaviour of a dissipative dynamic system.
 Over long periods of time, the state space of some dynamical systems will contract toward this region.
 The Archailects are said to be dynamic systems that characterize particular attractors.
 Likewise, certain biological forms, certain memes, certain technological solutions, and so on, are known to have emerged independently on completely different planets or among different alien races.

-Chaos (physics) - Text by M. Alan Kazlev Irregular motion of a dynamic system that is impossible to predict in the long term.
-The subject of chaos theory and a defining quality of most complex (whether living or non-living) systems.
+Chaos and Chaos Theory - Text by M. Alan Kazlev Irregular motion of a dynamic system that is impossible to predict in the long term.
+A defining quality of most complex (whether living or non-living) systems.

 Complex Number - Text by M. Alan Kazlev A number that has a real and an imaginary (e.g. square root of -1) component and is characterized as a point on a plane (instead of the real number line).
 Complex numbers are important in many forms of computation, simulation, and higher mathematics.